selva221724/Likezero.tamil/README.md

 ![Alt Text](readme_artifacts/train.png)

 ### Model Inference
 6. After training, proceed to perform model inference on the test dataset `Test.csv`.
-You can skip the training step if you wish to use the pre-trained model.
+You can skip the training step if you wish to use the pre-trained model that I trained.
 To perform inference, execute the following command from the root folder of the repository:
 ```bash
 cd model_inference
 python model_inference.py

 ```
-7. This will download my trained weights from my Google Drive into a fine_tuned_model directory within the repository and start the inference process on `Test.csv`.
+7. This will download my trained weights from my Google Drive into a `fine_tuned_model` directory within the repository and start the inference process on `Test.csv`.
 If you have a different CSV, you can update the path in the .env file within the same folder.
 The inference process will predict labels and save them as a CSV file.
 Additionally, it will validate against ground truth labels in the test CSV and print the accuracy.

 ## 5. 🤖 Code Summary